-- The above-mentioned order of doing things is preferred, however, if they are done in some other order, there is no harm in it.
+- The above-mentioned order of doing things is preferred, however, if they are done in some other order, there is no harm to it.

-- - Then you go to Makkah and perform the tawaf al-ifadah (the tawaf which is an essential part of the Hajj).
-If you are doing Hajj al-Tamatt’u, you also perform sa’ye.
-If you are performing Hajj al-ifrad or Hajj al-qiran and you did not perform sa’ye with tawaf al-qudum (the tawaf of arrival), you must do sa’ye now.
+Then you go to Makkah and perform tawaf al-ifadah (the tawaf which is an essential part of Hajj).
+If you are doing Hajj al-Tamatt’u, you also perform sa’i.
+If you are performing Hajj al-ifrad or Hajj al-qiran and you did not perform sa’i with tawaf al-qudum (the tawaf of arrival), you must do sa’i now.
 After this, the prohibition of marital relations is also lifted and you return to a completely normal life.

-- - After performing your tawaf al-ifadah on the Day of Sacrifice, return to Mina and spend there the nights preceding the 11th,12th and13th days of Dhul-Hijjah (the three days following the Day of Sacrifice which are known as Ayyamu-Tashreeq).
+After performing your tawaf al-ifadah on the Day of Sacrifice, return to Mina and spend the nights preceding the 11th,12th and 13th days of Dhul-Hijjah (the three days following the Day of Sacrifice which are known as Ayyamu-Tashreeq).
 It is however, permissible to spend only two nights in Mina instead of three.

 - If you stay in Mina for only two days, you must leave Mina before the sunset on the second day.
 If the sun should set before your are able to depart, remain in Mina for the third night and throw pebbles again the next day.

-- It is permissible for the sick and the weak to appoint a proxy to throw their pebbles, followed by the pebbles of the person he represents while at the same pillar.
+- It is permissible for the sick and the weak to appoint a proxy to throw their pebbles, followed by the pebbles of the person he/she represents while at the same pillar.

 If you decide to return to your country after completing the rites of Hajj, you perform the farewell tawaf (tawaf al-wida) before leaving Makkah.
 No one is excused from this except the women who are menstruating or on the period of discharge following childbirth.